-Ambleside is a beautiful area in affluent West Vancouver with a sandy beach, beautiful park, seawall walking paths along the water and a trendy shopping village.
+Ambleside is a beautiful area in affluent West Vancouver with a sandy beach, lovely park, seawall walking paths along the water and a trendy shopping village.

 Ambleside Park and Beach

-Ambleside is one of the North Shore‘s most popular parks, with its paved walkway along the water.
-There are sections of the walk that go along the road/parking lot, but the majority is along the sandy beaches and grass parkland.
+One of the North Shore‘s most popular parks, Ambleside has a paved walkway along the ocean.
+While sections of the walkway go by the road/parking lot, the majority are along the grass parkland and sandy beaches.

-Ambleside is a perfect place to spend the summer at the beach and go for strolls year-round while admiring the views of Stanley Park across the water and the ships going under the Lions Gate Bridge in and out from the port in Burrard Inlet.
+Ambleside is a perfect place to spend summer days at the beach and go for strolls year-round while admiring the views of Stanley Park across the water and cruise ships going under the Lions Gate Bridge.

-From Ambleside you can walk all the way to Dundarave, another little village area in West Vancouver.
-Along the way you will pass soccer fields, children’s playgrounds and sandy beaches.
+From Ambleside, you can walk all the way to Dundarave, another little village area in West Vancouver.
+You will pass soccer fields, children’s playgrounds and sandy beaches along the way.

 The main beach at Ambleside is beautiful.
-The sand isn’t always the cleanest, as it sometimes gets a fair bit of debris from the ocean, like small pieces of wood, but it’s nevertheless still very picturesque and a wonderful place to spend the day.
+The sand isn’t always the cleanest, as it sometimes gets a fair bit of debris from the ocean such as small pieces of wood.
+Nevertheless, it is still very picturesque and a wonderful place to spend the day.
 The pier at Ambleside is also very popular, especially with people fishing.

 Ambleside Village lies along Bellevue Street and Marine Drive where you’ll find lots of small shops, coffee shops and restaurants.